-Since April 4 2016 there is a charge to deposit plasterboard and plaster at the sites which accept these materials (see below).
+There is a charge to deposit plasterboard and plaster at the sites which accept these materials (see below).
 Payment must be made on-line prior to taking plasterboard or plaster for recycling.

 Please see the notes below before you pay to recycle your plasterboard or plaster waste.

 Facilities for the recycling of plasterboard and plaster are available at these sites: Bridgwater, Chard, Crewkerne, Dulverton, Frome, Highbridge, Street, Taunton, Wells (Dulcote), Williton and Yeovil.

 From 3 April 2017, the charge for treatment of plasterboard is £4.10 per sheet or equivalent sack of plasterboard or plaster, with payment by credit or debit card online.
 Minimum order: one sheet or sack, maximum disposal is 36 sheets or 36 standard rubble bags of plasterboard or plaster.